The Major Arcana

 This represents our natural life cycles.
 We are never stagnant, life is always moving, throwing ups and downs our way.
 This is what we face within the journey of the Major Arcana.

-Going back to that Fool’s Journey, the first line of the Majors represent the self, the second could represent the persona and the final representing the shadow with the animus and anima sprinkled throughout to add dimension.
+Going back to that Fool’s Journey, the first line of the Majors represents the self, the second could represent the persona, and the final represents the shadow with the animus and anima sprinkled throughout to add dimension.

 The Major Arcana Cards